.

-The Barbican Conservatory, in the capital’s heart, is the 2nd largest Conservatory in London, 23,000 square feet, 2000 different plants of plans and trees.
-Kew Gardens must be in first place.
-We spotted palms, a tree’s flowers and large fish which may well be the Koi Carp.
+The Barbican Conservatory, in the capital’s heart, is the 2nd largest Conservatory in London, with 23,000 square feet, and 2000 different plants of plans and trees.
+Kew Gardens must be in the first place.
+We spotted palms, a tree’s flowers, and large fish which may well be the Koi Carp.
 Cactus and some exotic plants.
 It had a restaurant in the middle that had a faux lawn carpet and some archways to enter the area.
 Some coloured lights around the plants.
 An awful lot of people too, it is popular, probably because it’s not open all that often Sundays and some Bank Holidays.
 Check the Barbican website.
 Go up to Level 3 to access it.

 But first a short vid clip we shot of the Barbican to get your mind in to the frame of this iconic place.

-Enjoy the images of the Barbican Conservatory
+Exploring the Beauty and Diversity of Plants at the Barbican Conservatory

 Outside sign entrance